Down Sectors Saw Buying - Cramer's Mad Money (7/13/17)

 Steelcase (NYSE:SCS) vs. Herman Miller (NASDAQ:MLHR)

-After Herman Miller's CEO interview on Wednesday, Cramer decided to compare with another office furniture company Steelcase to pick the better of the two.
+After Herman Miller's CEO interview on Wednesday, Cramer decided to compare it with another office furniture company Steelcase to pick the better of the two.

 "If offices want to attract talent, especially from the younger generation, they need furniture that facilitates a more collaborative work environment, which is good news for Herman Miller and Steelcase," said Cramer.